panaverse/panaverse.github.io/README.md

 ## All Students Should Start Learning JavaScript

-All students are required to start learning JavaScript immediately, even beforpdatee the program starts.
-It will help them in hit the running when the classes start.
+All students are required to start learning JavaScript immediately, even before the program starts.
+It will help them prepare for the classes.

 [Watch JavaScript by Zeeshan Hanif](https://www.youtube.com/playlist?list=PLKvqnz8z1zWQdc0NSLknxmxBch5gLOqyo)